who should hire a doula?

 £150 - two hours of research at £75 per hour.
 I usually spend at least two hours researching information that's specific to my client and their individual birth plans, for example gestational thrombocytopenia or Group B Strep.

-£210 - based on an average number of 21 days on call at £10 per day.
-When I go on call at 38 weeks I remain on call until your baby is born, which could potentially be up to 28 days or beyond.
+£250 - based on an average number of 25 days on call at £10 per day.
+When I go on call at 38 weeks I remain on call until your baby is born, which could potentially be 28 days or longer.

 £900 - based on being with you for an average length of 12 hours during labour, at £75 per hour.